Valorant-Draft-Circuit/vdc-bot/docs/queue/Commands.md

 - Args: none (should be invoked from the match context/thread or DM mirror so the bot can resolve the queue id).
 - Permissions: only members of the match (implementation planned).

-## `/match submit`
+## Match submission (use `/submit` or the match embed Submit button)

 - Description: Finalize a match by submitting an external Tracker.gg match URL (manual end).
-- Current behavior (code): Not yet implemented — the command handler replies ephemerally: "Match submission via Tracker link is not live yet.
-Stay tuned!" (`src/interactions/commands/match.js`).
+Use the global `/submit` command or the Submit button on the match embed.

-- Intended / planned behavior: When implemented this command should open a modal that asks for a Tracker.gg match URL.
-The bot should validate the URL/format (requirements include a regex for the tracker URL), extract the Riot gameID, POST the data to the Numbers service, mark the match completed, and unlock players.
+- Behavior: Opening the Submit modal (via `/submit` or the match embed) asks for a Tracker.gg match URL.
+The bot validates the URL/format, extracts the Riot gameID, POSTS to the Numbers service, marks the match completed, and unlocks players.

-- Args: none (modal will collect the Tracker URL).
+- Args: none (modal collects the Tracker URL).

-- Permissions: only members of the match (implementation planned).
+- Permissions: only members of the match may submit results.

 ## `/queue join`